efarraro/krumit/_abilities/Bounty.md

 ---

 EN_name: "Bounty"
-EN_description: "Whenever you defeat an enemy adjacent to this tile, add 1 gold to Bounty.
-Acquire this tile to gain that much gold (Exhaust immediately)"
+EN_description: "Whenever you defeat an enemy adjacent to this tile, add 1 coin to Bounty.
+Acquire this tile to gain that much coin.
+Instant"
 EN_flavor: "'There's money on their head.
 What?
 Yes, of course I'm sure.
 And they went that way.'
 Gyralt, aka The Snitcher."
 tile_id: Bounty
 cost: 0